Income Tax Rates and Allowances

 - nil for additional rate taxpayers

-From 6 April 2017, new allowances are available for individuals of £1,000 each, one for trading and one for property income.
+Allowances are available for individuals of £1,000 each, one for trading income and one for property income.

 We have shown the rates for the current and previous tax year.
 Click here for further information